arkonballoon/VoiceToDocWeb/README_EN.md

 ## Development

-This project uses:
+The project uses:
 - ESLint and Prettier for code formatting
 - Vue Router for navigation
 - Pinia for state management
-- Vue Quill for rich-text editing
+- Vue Quill for rich text editing
-- FastAPI for RESTful API
+- FastAPI for RESTful API and WebSocket
-- SQLAlchemy for database operations
+- Whisper for speech recognition
-- OpenAI for template processing
+- OpenAI GPT-4 for template processing
+- Docker for containerization
+- WebRTC for audio streaming
 - Cursor.ai as IDE
 - Claude-3.5 as AI assistant

+## Configuration

+The application can be configured via the web interface or `config.json`:
+- Whisper model size (tiny to large-v3)
+- Audio parameters (silence detection, chunk size)
+- Worker count for parallel processing
+- GPU/CPU model selection
+- Template processing parameters

 Developed as a proof of concept for CHOP (Chat Oriented Programming)

----

-Let me know if you'd like further assistance!